- Wellbeing in pregnancy classes

 This class is facilitated by lactation consultants and will help start a positive breastfeeding journey.
 Further information is available on the Breastfeeding page.

-An Information Session on Colostrum Harvesting is held from 9.30 - 10.30am every Friday, in the Boardroom* at The National Maternity Hospital.
+An Information Session on Colostrum Harvesting is held from 9.30 - 10.30am every Friday, in The NMH, Mount St Lower entrance Ground Floor Boardroom*.

-*Except for the following Fridays: 1st March, 10th May, 21st June, 11th October and 22nd November.
+*Except for the following Fridays in 2025: 24th January, 16th May, 27th June, 10th October and 21st Novemeber.
 On those dates, the Information Session on Colostrum Harvesting will be held in the Outpatients Department (OPD).

 No booking is required.